Registration Opens Jan. 1

 Players are introduced to pitching at this level.
 Each game has a portion of player pitch innings complimented by coach pitch the rest of the game.
 The goal is to teach these players how to pitch without slowing down the game for all other participants.
 There are no walks at this level.
 After ball four is thrown by a player, a coach enters the game to pitch to the hitter.
 Volunteer parent managers and coaches teach the game through a 20 game schedule.
 Players attend Evaluation Day.
 Teams are encouraged to practice once per week.
 Rosters are created around the individual schools and there are no standings or playoffs. **There is a play up option in this division.

-AA League (3rd Grade)
+Minors Baseball League (3rd and 4th Grade)

 Players begin to play major league style baseball with players pitching and stealing bases.
 Volunteer parent managers and coaches teach the game through an 18-20 game schedule.
 Teams are encouraged to practice once per week.
 Games are played at Fields of Dreams, Langendorf Park, South Barrington and Deer Park.
 Players attend an Evaluation Day and teams are created by volunteer managers drafting players in an effort to create parity.
-There are no regular season standings, however these teams will participate in a post season tournament to determine the AAA Champs. **There is a play up option in this division.
+There are no regular season standings, however these teams will participate in a post season tournament to determine the Minors Baseball Champs. **There is a play up option in this division.

 Volunteer parent managers and coaches teach the game through an 18 to 20 game schedule.
 Teams are encouraged to practice once per week.
 Games are played at Field of Dreams, Langendorf Park and South Barrington.
 Players attend an Evaluation Day and teams are created by volunteer managers drafting players in an effort to create parity.
 There are no regular season standings however these teams will participate in a post season tournament to determine the Majors Champs.

-Pony (7th & 8th Grade)
+Pony (7th - 9th Grade)

 The Colt program begins later in the spring than the rest of the house divisions.
 Teams are formed in early May and compete in an 18 to 20 game schedule followed by playoffs, with games played in Barrington and Palatine through mid July.
 The Colt division is an excellent way to continue playing the game while in high school.